Chart Color Schemes

 Balgownie-Fairy Meadow faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

 The rate of private health cover is very high at approximately 55% of the total population (~12,194 people).
-The most common medical conditions in the area are arthritis and mental health issues, impacting 9.2% and 8.4% of residents respectively.
-67.4% of residents declared themselves completely clear of medical ailments compared to 68.6% across Rest of NSW.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 9.2 and 8.4% of residents respectively.
+However, 67.4% of residents declare themselves completely clear of medical ailments compared to 68.6% across Rest of NSW.
 The area has 19.5% of residents aged 65 and over (4,321 people), which is higher than the 17.7% in Rest of NSW.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health